jiangyang5157/kotlin-android/router/README.md

 ## Define Route
 A Route that marks classes to be suitable for routing.
 It can easily be represented by data class, also it should have information that indicates associated fragment.
 There are built-in interfaces for different usages.

-Built-in interface *ParcelableRoute* is for a route data management involved parcelization.
+Built-in interface *ParcelableRoute* is for a route data management involved *parcelization*.
 - `interface ParcelableRoute : Route, Parcelable`

-Built-in interface *DataRoute* is for routing with any data.
+Built-in interface *DataRoute* is for routing with any *data*.
 - `interface DataRoute<T> : Route`

 Built-in interface *KeyRoute* holds an unique *Key*.
 - `interface KeyRoute : Route`

-Built-in interface *FragmentRoute* holds a fragmentClass.
+Built-in interface *FragmentRoute* holds a *fragmentClass*.
 - `interface FragmentRoute : Route`